Bench & Bar Winter Program (Pima County)

 Ted A Schmidt Related Seminars and Products

-Ted Schmidt is Vice President of the Arizona State Bar, a Fellow in the American College of Trial Lawyers, the International Academy of Trial Lawyers and the International Society of Barristers as well as an Associate of the American Board of Trial Lawyers.
+Ted Schmidt is immediate past President of the State Bar of Arizona, a Fellow in the American College of Trial Lawyers, the International Academy of Trial Lawyers and the International Society of Barristers as well as an Associate of the American Board of Trial Lawyers.

 Judge